TorniX0/OpenTimerResolution/README.md

 <img src="https://github.com/TorniX0/OpenTimerResolution/raw/main/src/program.ico" width="150" height="150">

 # OpenTimerResolution
 OpenTimerResolution is a lightweight open-source application that changes the resolution of the Windows system Timer to a specified value.
 Running the program with the `-minimized` argument will start the program, force the timer resolution of 0.5ms and minimize itself to tray.
+You can log the actual resolution of the Windows system Timer, then save it into a `.log` file. (since v1.0.2.3)

 There's also the option to run it at startup minimized (since v1.0.2.0).